sdemchenko/kyiv-table-tennis/schedule_en.md

 <h3 id="saturday">Saturday</h3>

 * 7:50 AM.
 "Grand-Prix". 🏆 A 0-100 non-ranking tournament.
 Register on the eve.
-  * on September 7 the tournament will use the "Himars" facility.
+  * September 7: in the "Himars" hall.
 * 9:30 AM.
 "Solom'yanka". 🏆 A 0-100 non-ranking tournament.
 Register on the eve.
 * 10:00 AM.
 "Breiks". 🏆 A 0-100 ranking tournament.
 * 10:00 AM.
 RC "Leader". 🏆 A kids tournament.
 Three difficulty levels.